-The population of Snohomish overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Snohomish, 24.39% have at least a bachelor's degree.
+The education level of Snohomish citizens is a little higher than the average for US cities and towns: 24.56% of adults in Snohomish have at least a bachelor's degree.

 Snohomish is a somewhat ethnically-diverse city.
 The people who call Snohomish home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Snohomish residents report their race to be White, followed by Native American.
-Important ancestries of people in Snohomish include Irish, English, Norwegian, and Italian.
+The greatest number of Snohomish residents report their race to be White, followed by Asian.
+Important ancestries of people in Snohomish include English, Irish, Norwegian, and Italian.

 The most common language spoken in Snohomish is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Japanese.